igoros777/x/winreg/firefox_updates_registry_hacks.md

 # Firefox Update Control via Registry Settings
+_For those who choose not to be guinea pigs for the Agile development model.
+_
 This document describes registry modifications that control Firefox's automatic update behavior at the system level.

 ## Registry Location